doofin/differentiable-idris/README.md

-# tensorflow-idris,why?
+# tensorflow on idris,why?

-a chance to learn dependent types together with deep learning
+a chance to learn dependent types with deep learning

-elab reflection ,the maybe most advanced macro system , may make our great functional code very terse
+elaborator reflection,maybe the most advanced macro system ,will make our great statically typed functional code terse and beautiful

+Utilize existing efforts on optimizations for deep leanring,rather than a whole new framework,and tensorflow is the most popular one.However,python is really not my love

 # pre
 verify tf c lib is installed